AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/subscription-and-user-migration/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console.md

 * **System Admins will manage subscriptions on Adobe Admin Console**.
 See all your Adobe products in one console.

 * **Product Admins will manage users and their access on Adobe Admin Console**.
 Add and remove users for all your Adobe subscriptions.
+The Adobe Admin Console does not support user-based access expiration.
+Users who have Marketo Engage access that's scheduled to expire post-migration will still be migrated and granted non-expiring access.
+After migration, they must be manually removed on (or before) the desired expiration date.

 * **Users will sign in with Adobe Identity**.
 Adobe will migrate existing users to the Adobe Admin Console.
 Users will sign in to their Marketo subscriptions using their new Adobe Identity - either an Adobe ID or Adobe Federated ID (SSO).